 ‘On marriage a man’s priorities change.
 Beforehand his first obligations are to his parents: afterwards they are to his wife.
 In modern Western societies where filial duties are often ignored, this may seem a minor point to make, but in traditional societies like Israel where honoring parents is the highest human obligation next to honoring God, this remark about forsaking them is very striking.’
 (Wenham)

 ‘The process of leaving means disengaging from one’s family of origin (the family that you were born into and where you formed your initial preadult values and view of the world).
 It has to do with ending the dependency on the original family and becoming “jointly autonomous” with your mate…The leaving will be ongoing.
 It is not a “been there, done that” phenomenon.
-There is a continual leaving of the old to engage the new, even after many years of marriage (see Family Systems).’
+There is a continual leaving of the old to engage the new, even after many years of marriage.’
 (The Complete Handbook of Everyday Christianity)

 When children come along, each parent will have ideas about how to rear it, based on how they themselves were reared.
 They may need to ‘leave’ some of those ideas behind, in order to work out what is best for them and their child(ren).

-A man unites with his wife – Lit. ‘stick to’ his wife.
+A man unites with his wife – Lit. ‘sticks to’ his wife.
 This communicates both passion and permanency in marriage (Wenham).
 Both Jesus (Mt 19:5) and Paul (Eph 5:31) quote this in connection with divorce.

 They become a new family – NIV: ‘They will become one flesh’ – Thus uniting what had been divided when woman was created, v22.
 According to Wenham, this expression does not denote only sexual union, or even emotional and spiritual union.
 It indicates, rather, that marriage creates a kinship tie just a real and as permanent as that between, say, a brother and a sister.